Pratham16112002/logseq/pages/HANA.md

 	- No separate database is needed for different systems.
 	- New front-end for application which is Fiori and UI5.
 - ## Features
+	- Multicore CPU.
+	- Scales in parallel with numerous blades.
 	-